discordjs/guide/guide/additional-info/rest-api.md

 Now, if you look at the JSON, you can see that it's a `list` property, which is an array of objects containing various definitions for the term (maximum 10).
 Something you always want to do when making API-based commands is to handle no results.
 So, let's throw a random term in there (e.g. `njaksdcas`) and then look at the response.
 The `list` array should then be empty.
 Now you are ready to start writing!

-As explained above we want to check if the API returned any answers for our query, and send back the definition if so:
+As explained above, you'll want to check if the API returned any answers for your query, and send back the definition if so:

 ```js {3-5,7}
 if (command === 'urban') {